helenmurugan/scrambled-tech/README.md

 ![Image of Score](/documentation/score.jpg)

 ### Leaderboard
-The leaderboard is accessible by two routes: from the main navigation menu or by completing a level.
+The leaderboard is accessible by two routes: from the main navigation menu or by completing a level, when the leaderboard is updated.
+The leaderboard shows the top ten scores.
 Google Sheets is used as the API to store the data for the leaderboard feature.
 All manipulation of the data is achieved using Python code.

 ![Image of Leaderboard](/documentation/leaderboard.jpg)

 ![Image of Worksheet](/documentation/worksheet.jpg)

 ### Future Features